 These tips will help you move past the “overall traffic” stats to more meaningful insights:

 Otherwise your numbers will be skewed every time you visit your own website

 When you see upswings in your traffic — what caused it?
 Did you send out a newsletter, or promote a blog post?
 Don’t stop there — look for how the traffic engaged with your site on that day.
 How many pages did they visit?
 How long did they spend on your site?
 Did they perform the action you wanted them to?
 If they didn’t, why not?
 Google Analytics won’t give you specific answers to that question, but you can form new hypotheses to better inform your next steps.

 Another thing you can look at from this tab is how likely visitors are to ‘bounce’ based on where they came from.
-The lower the bounce rate the better usually, so if my Google traffic is high but the bounce rate is also high, I know there’s something wrong.
-If I have less traffic from Twitter but they are spending more time clicking through to other pages and spending more time on my site, that’s more valuable traffic for me, and I make more informed decisions with this information.
+The lower the bounce rate the better (usually), so if my Google traffic is high but the bounce rate is also high, I know there’s something wrong.
+If I have less traffic from Twitter but they are spending more time clicking through to other pages and spending more time on my site, that’s more valuable traffic for me.
+Now I can decide where I need to put my focus.

 Another place I head when I’m looking at either my own stats or my clients’ is Behavior > Behavior Flow.
 This is one of the coolest features of Google Analytics, where I can see where people are landing on my site, where they drop off, what pages they’re not clicking on and how they navigate from one page to another.

 The lowest hanging fruit in optimization is to check your bounce rate — is it high?
 That means either your site wasn’t relevant for your visitors, you failed to delight and persuade them, or that your site has some technical performance issue that needs fixing.
 What can you do to get the bounce rate down?
-Then check back in to see how it worked.
+Make a change and then check back in to see how it worked.
 It usually takes some experimentation and tweaking before we really find our stride.